About: Ari Kaplan

 Ari Kaplan is principal of KAPLAN • LAW.
-He is renowned for his expertise in pensions and benefits law.
-He wrote Canada's first book in Pension Law and is top ranked by his peers in Chambers Global® (Band 1), Lexpert® (Most Frequently Recommended) and Best Lawyers® (2005-2017).
+He is renowned for his expertise in pensions and benefits law and clear way of explaining legal issues.
+He wrote Canada's first book in Pension Law and is top ranked by his peers in Chambers Global® (Band 1), Lexpert® (Most Frequently Recommended) and Best Lawyers® (2005-2018).

 Ari has 18 years experience representing clients before the superior courts of Ontario, British Columbia, Alberta, Saskatchewan, Quebec and New Brunswick.
 He has also appeared before the Ontario Court of Appeal, Quebec Court of Appeal, New Brunswick Court of Appeal, Federal Court of Appeal and Supreme Court of Canada.

 Ari's clients are stakeholders in a pension plan or benefit plan, private and public sector, boards and associations, individuals, and groups of employees, employers and pensioners.
 For more, see Clients.

 Ari advises on all pensions and benefits law matters involving administration and governance, benefits and entitlement, termination and wind-up, conversion and exchange, deficit and surplus, regulatory compliance, reorganization and restructuring, employment and labour relations, family and marriage breakdown, spousal and survivor rights, constitutional and jurisdictional law, in court or tribunal proceedings, including those involving group representation and class actions.
 For more, see Legal Services.